 The IPE consists of 4 steps.
 Practical training in the fourth year will be conducted at a wide range of IUHW group affiliated institutions, including 5 university hospitals.
 IUHW, as a comprehensive university, accepts students who aspire to become various types of medical specialists.
 It offers a unique curriculum where students can acquire “Team care medicine” through experience at the undergraduate level.

 Sufficient number of affiliated hospitals and related facilities

 We have an exceptional number of training facilities for students compared to other universities, such as five university affiliated hospitals as well as affiliated hospitals and clinical medicine and research centers around the country.
 Every student in each department has an opportunity to receive training experiences at these facilities.

-A wide range of job options after graduation will be available to students, varying from hospitals, institutes of health and welfare, medical related companies, research institutes etc. We assist students who seek employment opportunities by providing careful support such as comprehensive guidance for job search at career support seminars and well-organized employment search engine systems.
-In 2014, for 1,101 students seeking jobs, there were 110,934 job opportunities offered at our four campuses.
-Approximately 101 job opportunities were offered to a student and the rate of employment reaches almost 100% every year.
+A wide range of job options will be available to students upon graduation, varying from hospitals, health and welfare institutes, medicine related companies, research institutes, etc. We assist students seeking employment opportunities by providing support, such as comprehensive guidance for job search at career support seminars and well-organized employment search engine systems.
+In academic year 2018, for 1,372 students seeking jobs, there were 95,791 job opportunities offered to our 4 campuses.
+Approximately 70 job opportunities were offered to a student and the rate of employment reaches almost 100% every year.

-Scholarship students with the coverage of full tuition (maximum) will be chosen among students in the top range with successful applicants for Special Scholarship Exam, General Exam (Primary exam).
-Tuition may be cheaper than the ones for national universities.
-Up to 50 percent of the students receive scholarships, including the university’s original scholarships and other scholarships as well as other types of financial support for students striving to work as health and welfare professionals in the future.
+Students will be chosen among Special Scholarship Exam and General Exam (primary) applicants with top scores.
+Tuition may even be cheaper than public universities.
+Up to 50 % of the students receive scholarships, including university’s original scholarship programs as well as other financial support for students striving to work as health and welfare professionals in the future.